-Players must be 18 by March 1st, 2023 in order to be eligible for a roster spot.
+Players must be 18 by March 1st, 2024 in order to be eligible for a roster or practice player spot.

-The cost does not include a Utah Wild reversible pinnie, but all attendees are expected to wear a Utah Wild reversible pinnie for the duration of tryouts.
+The cost includes a newly redesigned Utah Wild reversible pinnie as all attendees are expected to wear this new Utah Wild reversible pinnie for the duration of tryouts.

 All people attending tryouts or pursuing a spot virtually are required to pay the fee during registration and can pick up their pinnie or have it shipped.

 We do not want finances to be a barrier to entry for any potential tryout player, please select the "Name Your Price" ticket option during registration to choose a price that works for your budget.

 All people attending tryouts are expected to monitor for any symptoms of COVID-19 prior to tryouts.
 If you are experiencing any fatigue, shortness of breath, coughing, or un-seasonal allergies you are expected to wear a mask or stay home.